uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 [Pear image](./assets_for_worksheets/pear_reference.jpg)

-- Save the image by right clicking it.
-Save it in the same folder as your scene.
+- Save the image by right clicking it and find the option to save the image.
+- Save it in the same folder as your scene.

 ### Create a reference image plane

 In Maya

 - In the top menu select **Create > Free image plane**
-- With the plane selected open up the attributes tab by pressing the button at the top right of the screen.
+- With the plane selected open up the **attributes** tab by pressing the button at the top right of the screen.

 ![](images/worksheet_3.1/attribute_editor.jpg)